 Results from modelling should show the range and likelihood of possible outcomes, based on sensitivity and uncertainty analysis.
 These predictions should be sufficiently robust to support risk analysis and regulatory decision-making.
-Middlemis and Peeters (2018) provide further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC's information needs.
+Peeters and Middlemis (2023) provide further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC's information needs.

-These models support decision-making by the regulator, and should:
+Water storage and movement models support decision-making by the regulator.
+They should therefore:

-- characterise uncertainties of predictions (and/or assess sensitivity of predictions to key assumptions) so that risks can be associated with intended management actions; - consider model simplifications and abstractions when assessing these uncertainties; - reduce predictive uncertainties through assimilation of pertinent data; and - ensure that parameter and structural variability is represented in the range of outputs through uncertainty analysis so that the uncertainties of decision-critical model predictions are not underestimated and management of risks are not understated.
+- incorporate all pertinent data, assimilating new data during model updates - characterise uncertainties of predictions and assess sensitivity of predictions to key assumptions so that risks can be associated with intended management actions - · consider model simplifications and abstractions when assessing these uncertainties - ensure that possible structural variability is adequately captured, which may require multiple conceptualisations with associated numerical models - ensure that parameter and other variability is represented in the range of outputs through uncertainty analysis so that the uncertainties of decision-critical model predictions are not underestimated and management of risks is not understated.

-The IESC appreciates that this last dot point may be difficult to achieve.
+The IESC appreciates that this last point may be difficult to achieve.
 However, this issue can be addressed if the models are seen as a structured repository for environmental data and a means of analysing these data.
-When data are limited and/or probabilities are not initially quantified, a set of suitably conservative modelling scenarios can provide information on the risk level and may indicate whether a quantitative uncertainty analysis is needed.
+When data are limited and/or probabilities are not initially quantified, it is sometimes possible to develop a set of suitably conservative modelling scenarios which can provide information on the risk level and may indicate whether a quantitative uncertainty analysis is needed.

-The proponent should also consider how models will be used to inform monitoring and management (see Section 4) during the project.
+The proponent should also consider how models will be used to inform monitoring and management (see Section 5) during the project.
 For example, the model may identify knowledge gaps, where uncertainty can be reduced through additional strategic data collection.
-Structural and parameterisation complexity must be considered in the design of a decision-support model; a model's parameters are as important as its structure (Middlemis and Peeters 2018).
+Structural and parameterisation complexity must be considered in the design of a decision-support model; a model's parameters are as important as its structure (Peeters and Middlemis 2023).